privcount/privcount/doc/TorEvents.markdown

 This is a 16-character base32-encoded string, containing the first 10 bytes of the SHA1 hash of the service's RSA public key.

-The onion address is missing if the descriptor is unparseable, or the RSA public key is malformed.
+The onion address is missing if the descriptor is not cached, unparseable, or the RSA public key is malformed.

 ### DescriptorIdBase32String
 A string containing the base-32 encoded descriptor id, a unique identifier for